lgaudencio/bring-a-backpack/README.md

 On the photography post page, a delete button was added to the bottom of the post, this way the review owner is able to delete their photography post.
 This button will only be displayed if the user is logged in.

+USER STORY - As a user I would like to receive feedback when I create, edit and delete a photography posts so that I can see that it has been successful

+Implementation:

+**Toasts**

+Custom toasts were added on when a photography post was successfully created, edited and deleted.
+These success messages are used to give feedback to the users that their request was successful.

 USER STORY – As a site user, I want to be able to search a photography post or a destination review, so that it saves users time from scrolling the page

 Implementation: